 (i) Postproduction support.

 (j) Disposition at end of life.

-(k) Logistics support performance measurements for the life of the
+(k) Logistics support performance measurements for the life of the program or project.

 (l) Software maintenance.